ReLoia/My-HighSeas-Shop-Extension/README.md

     - Toggle the "Developer mode" switch in the top right corner of the Extensions page.

 4. **Load the Extension:**
-    - Click the "Load unpacked" button.
-    - Select the folder containing the extracted extension files.
+   - Drag and drop the downloaded `.crx` file onto the Extensions page.

 5. **Confirm Installation:**
     - Once loaded, the extension icon will appear in the Chrome toolbar.